Jeremie-Beucler/Rythm-of-thoughts/README.md

 - **Looking at the slopes instead of the differences**: Beyond examining absolute differences between functions, we could compare their slopes to assess how quickly each function increases or decreases over the course of reasoning.
 This would provide additional insight into the dynamics and timing of function activation.

+- **Compute the prevalence of each function**: On a more simple and descriptive level, we could compute the prevalence of each function across all chunks.
+This would allow us to assess whether the functions are equally prevalent or if some are more dominant in participants' reasoning, and how this varies across different types of responses (e.g., correct vs. incorrect).

 - **Validation with human ratings**: Systematically compare the LLM-derived function scores with human-coded ratings on a new set of transcriptions to further validate the approach.

 - **Bottom-up taxonomy of deliberation functions**: Use the LLM not only for scoring but also to generate a more data-driven and fine-grained taxonomy of reasoning functions based on participants' transcriptions.